 To operate the Aqua Magic Galaxy, step on the small pedal to add water to the bowl.
 When the desired amount has entered, release the pedal slowly.
-To flush, step on the large pedal until the water swirls, release pedal slowly.
+To flush, step on the large pedal until the water swirls, then release the pedal slowly.